 Namibia, located in southwest Africa, is a paradise of natural beauty.
 Home to two deserts, spectacular coastlines and populous national parks, the country boasts unique wonders.
-Tourists visiting and expats moving to Namibia are captivated by scenes such as the 75-mile-long (120km) Etosha salt pan, the massive Fish River Canyon or the endless red sand dunes in Sossusvlei. with that said, foreigners would be mistaken to envision a purely arid, rural landscape with little else to offer.
+New arrivals are captivated by scenes such as the 75-mile-long (120km) Etosha salt pan, the massive Fish River Canyon or the endless red sand dunes in Sossusvlei.
+With that said, foreigners would be mistaken to envision a purely arid, rural landscape with little else to offer.

 Living in Namibia as an expat